 - Direct students to campus and community resources, as needed

-- Attend weekly meetings with other coaches and staff
+- Attend weekly meetings with other ambassadors and staff

 - Two-semester commitment to volunteer a minimum of 3 hours each week